 A huge thank you to the Rockford Area Convention & Visitors Bureau for giving us such a tasty tour of the Rockford!

+I would love to hear from you!
 What are your favorite places to eat in Rockford, Illinois?